Long lines frustrate Houston voters in black neighborhoods

 HOUSTON (AP) — The frustrations began early for Ahmed King as he wandered Houston trying to cast his ballot in Texas' Democratic primary.

-The 46-year-old radiology technician went to four usual polling places Tuesday in his predominately African-American neighborhood.
+The 46-year-old radiology technician went to four usual polling places Tuesday in his predominantly African American neighborhood.
 Three were closed and the fourth had little parking and an hour-plus wait, he said.

 King finally learned about another polling place in a white and Hispanic neighborhood with little wait.
 A new system allows voters to cast their ballot anywhere in Harris County, so he drove 15 miles (24 kilometers) to vote there.